FREEMASONRY AND THE VATICAN

 Leaders of this group, take vows of poverty, chastity and obedience)

-As we can clearly see, the church of Rome, before the Second Vatican Council, had much to say on this non-Christian cult, and with deep concern!
-In fact, this official dictionary dedicates nearly three pages to it, out of 860 pages.
+As we can clearly see, the church of Rome, before the Second Vatican Council, had much to say about this anti-Christian cult, and with valid concern!
+In fact, this official dictionary dedicates nearly 3 pages to it, out of 860.

-So it may surprise the reader that in the official and current catechism of 1994, with 691 pages covering a whole multitude of subjects, the topic of freemasonry and secret societies ISN'T MENTIONED ONCE!
-How interesting.
+So it may surprise the reader that in their official and current catechism of 1994, with 691 pages covering a whole multitude of subjects, the topic of freemasonry and secret societies ISN'T MENTIONED ONCE!
+How interesting!

 All looks very cosy and ecumenical)

-One priest that was well known to my father was shocked when he learned of this.
-He promised to investigate and seek any enlightenment on why freemasonry had been deleted from the catechism.
-Sadly when he next saw him my father, he could only shrug his shoulders on what he had been able to find out.
-Which was nothing.
-My father was disappointed with this view and wondered if he had been told to drop any enquiry from him or others.
+One priest that was well known to my father was shocked when he learned that the 1994 catechism omitted any reference to the craft.
+He promised to investigate and seek any enlightenment on why freemasonry had discreetly been deleted from the catechism.
+When he next saw my father, he could only shrug his shoulders on what he had been able to find out, which was nothing!
+My father was disappointed with this and wondered if he had been told to drop any enquiry from him or others.

 (Cardinal Amleto Giovanni Cicognani

-Yet in 1960, the Catholic church was absolutely against such groups having any involvement with them (at least "officially" however), with their members strictly forbidden to join such a group, as can be seen:
+Yet in 1960, the catholic church was against its members having any involvement with them (at least 'officially' however), with their adherents being strictly forbidden to join such a group, as can be seen:

-"It is clear that such a society is forbidden by the Church" (A Catholic Dictionary, St. John's Seminary, Wonersh, pg.
-753.)
+"It is clear that such a society is forbidden by the Church" (A Catholic Dictionary, St. John's Seminary, Wonersh, p.
+753).